 If "yes" was selected at the end of the last step the configuration utility will be launched.
-Otherwise, double click the "configure.bat" file within the <Installation Directory> to launch the configuration utility.
+Otherwise, double-click the "configure.bat" file within the <Installation Directory> to launch the configuration utility.

 Follow the steps in the Wizard to complete the installation and configure the system.

-Under "Select applications to install", press "Next".
+Under "Select applications to install", click on "Next".
 We always want (for these installations) for EJ and CxP to be installed.